Course & Instructional Support

 Our classrooms and labs have been adapted and equipped with the latest technology to accommodate remote and hybrid teaching environments, and to maintain social distance requirements.

 Moodle is the College’s course management platform.
 The Moodle Resource Center provides information on getting started and completing common tasks.
-For additional tips, please see articles on the Research, Instruction, Technology blog.
+For additional tips, please see articles on the Digital Learning and Scholarship blog.

 Research librarians offer customized workshops for courses ranging from First-Year seminars to Graduate Thesis and independent studies.
 Faculty members can collaborate with librarians on developing research-specific learning goals for courses or assignments.

-Learn more: Visit the Research, Instruction, Technology (RIT) website for ongoing updates and tips, make an appointment with one of the staff, or contact a member of Research, Instruction, Technology, or the Student Technology Assistants for help with your course needs.
+Learn more: Visit the Digital Learning & Scholarship website for ongoing updates and tips, make an appointment with one of the staff, or contact a member of Digital Learning & Scholarship, or the Student Technology Assistants for help with your course needs.